SvOlli/sorbus/doc/site/jam/memory_map_io_registers.md

 ### Watchdog ($DF20-$DF23)

+Watchdog will be triggered after the specified number of cycles.
+However, there is no easy way to reset the watchdog counter.
+It needs to be set again to full value for next "loop".

 - counter is 24 bit
 - base address: $DF20
 - write to base address + 0: turn off
-- write to base address + 1: set low counter, write resets watchdog when running
+- write to base address + 1: set low counter, stops watchdog when running
-- write to base address + 2: set mid counter, write resets watchdog when running
+- write to base address + 2: set mid counter, stops watchdog when running
-- write to base address + 3: set high counter, starts watchdog, reset when running
+- write to base address + 3: set high counter, starts watchdog
 - read on any address shows watchdog active (bit7: watchdog running)
 - triggered watchdog is handled similar to trap ($DF01)
 - todo(?): can be triggered by number of nmis or irqs